 What Solutions Will We Develop Together?

-As you start this recovery journey, it will be essential to have a trusted mental health counselor along the way.
+As you start this recovery journey it is essential to have a trusted mental health counselor along the way.
 Like each snowflake, no two counselors are the same, and you will need to find the right fit for you, which can feel like a big challenge.
 My goal is for you to feel supported throughout our time together to process your experiences in a safe therapeutic environment.

-I encourage you to ask yourself some of the following questions to gain a clear understanding of what you are looking for in a counselor.
+I encourage you to ask yourself the following questions to understand what you seek in a counselor.

 What Preferences Do I Have?